atbtm/It-s-Probably-Nothing-Repo/README.md

 So, we can say that f(n) is Θ( log(n) ) -- "Upper and lower bounded by Theta"

 Lower bounded by Omega.

+# Super Cool

+Most liquids expand when they freeze, because usually solids are more tightly packed compared to the mass of liquid.
+With few exeptions, including water.
+Water expands about 9% when freezes.
+If ice were denser than water....
+Then no fish for you.